 A care assistant provides essential support to individuals who require help with daily living activities, ensuring their well-being and comfort.
 They work in diverse settings such as hospitals, care and nursing homes, or patients’ residences.

 Care assistants serve as the backbone of the caregiving system, bridging the gap between professional healthcare providers and patients.
+Their role is particularly vital in areas such as home care, where individuals can remain independent while still receiving professional support.

 Roles of a Care Assistant